 The main symptom of low sperms count though, is that the patient will be unable to father a child.
 In some instances, the man may not present with any symptoms at all.

 Can low sperm count be cured?

 To tell you the truth, low sperm count can be cured but that purely depends on the cause.
-Moreover, finding out the cause of low sperm count is the 1st step before deciding on a mode male infertility treatment.
+Moreover, finding out the cause of low sperms count is the 1st step before deciding on a mode male infertility treatment.
 Low sperm count that results from genetic causes cannot be improved successfully.

 How can I increase my sperm count naturally?